 And when evening had come, His disciples went down to the sea and entered into a ship and went over the sea toward Capernaum.
 It was now dark, and Jesus had not come to them.
 But the ship was now in the midst of the sea, tossed with waves; for the wind was contrary.
 In the fourth watch [after 3:00am] of the night, Jesus went to them, walking on the sea.
-When the disciples saw Him walking on the sea, they were troubled saying, "It is a spirit"; and they cried out for fear.
-But immediately Jesus spoke to them saying, "Be of good cheer; it is I. Be not afraid."
+10 When the disciples saw Him walking on the sea, they were troubled saying, "It is a spirit"; and they cried out for fear.
+But immediately Jesus spoke to them saying, 11 "Be of good cheer; it is I. Be not afraid."

-When does Jesus come to the disciples?

-Where are the disciples at this time?

-Do the disciples recognize Jesus?
+When does Jesus come to the disciple es?
+At night Where are the disciples at this time?
+On a boat in the Sea of Galilee Do the disciples recognize Jesus? no

-What to they think they see?

-Now read Matthew 14:28-34 for the conclusion of this event.

-What request does Peter make?

-Does Peter walk on the water?
+What to they think they see? ghost Now read Matthew 14:28-34 for the conclusion of this event.
+(Slide 12) What request does Peter make?
+Wants to come on the water Does Peter walk on the water?
 When does he begin to sink?

-What happens when Jesus and Peter enter the boat?

-What reaction do the disciples have to all of this?

-The next miracle in this lesson takes place on the east side of the Sea of Galilee.
+When he takes his eyes off of Jesus What happens when Jesus and Peter enter the boat?
+Wind dies down What reaction do the disciples have to all of this?
+They say He is the Son of God The next miracle in this lesson takes place on the east side of the Sea of Galilee.
 In this area there were many Gentiles.
 The Gentiles had herds of pigs, while the Jewish people did not keep pigs.
 Jewish people were forbidden to eat the meat of pigs.

-When He had come to the other side, into the country of the Gergesenes, He was men by two men who lived among the tombs and were possessed with devils.
+When He had come to the other side, into the country of the Gergesenes, He was met by two men who lived among the tombs and were possessed with devils.
 They were very fierce so that no man might pass by that way.
 Behold, they cried out saying, "What have we to do with You, Jesus, Son of God?
 Have You come here to torment us before the time?"
-One of them had been often bound with fetters and chains, and the chains had been plucked asunder by him and the fetters broken into pieces.
+One of them 13 had been often bound with fetters and chains, and the chains had been plucked asunder by him and the fetters broken into pieces.
 No man could tame him.
 Christ asked him, "What is your name?"
 He answered saying, "My name is Legion for we are many."
 There was a good way off from them a herd of many swine feeding.
 So the devils begged Him saying, "If You cast us out, let us to go away into the herd of swine."
 He said to them, "Go."
 When they had come out, they went into the herd of swine.
 Behold, the whole herd of swine ran violently down a steep place into the sea and perished in the waters.
-They that kept them fled and went into the city and told everything and what had happened to the men possessed by the devils.
+They that kept them fled and went into the city and told everything and what had happened to the men 14 possessed by the devils.
 Behold, the whole city came out to meet Jesus.
 When they saw Him, they pleaded with Him that He would depart out of their coasts.
-In the accounts of this event recorded in Mark and Luke, only one demon-possessed

-man is reported.

-Do the men or the demons speak to Jesus?

-Do the demons recognize the Christ?

-Why is the demon named Legion?

-To what "time" of torment is the demon referring?
+In the accounts of this event recorded in Mark and Luke, only one demon-possessed man is reported.
+Do the men or the demons speak to Jesus? demons Do the demons recognize the Christ? yes Why is the demon named Legion?
+Because they are many To what "time" of torment is the demon referring?
 The demons think they will escape if they are allowed to go where?
+Into the pigs